mbrochh/py-erudite/README.md

   page
 * DONE:  The summaries will be created with GPT4, until an equally smart open source LLM comes along
-* DONE: The summaries will be formatted such that they can be copied into Logseq
+* DONE: The summaries will be formatted such that they can be copied into Obsidian
 * TODO: Instead of the Django admin, everything should have a nice reactive frontend